-The LTM4637 has overcurrent protection (OCP) in a short circuit.
+The LTM4627 has overcurrent protection (OCP) in a short circuit.
 The internal current comparator threshold folds back during a short to reduce the output current.
 An overvoltage condition (OVP) above 10% of the regulated output voltage will force the top MOSFET off and the bottom MOSFET on until the condition is cleared.
-Foldback current limiting is disabled during soft-start or tracking start-up.